-- 4.1 The agricultural collector/primary collector shall send lot certificate requests to their certification body.
-Each of these requests shall include the following information: - name and contact information of the buyer; - quantity of Europe Soya soya beans intended to be delivered; - name of the agricultural collector; - harvest year; - where applicable: codes of the lot certificates the quantity of Europe Soya soya to be sold consists of.
+4.1 The agricultural collector/primary collector shall send lot certificate requests to their certification body.
+Each of such request shall include the following information:

-- 4.2 The agricultural collector/primary collector shall accept as response from their certification body the lot certificate in the form of a signed PDF document.
-The lot certificate shall include the following information:

-- code of the certification body;

-- code of the lot certificate;

-- quantity of the soya bean lot certified as Europe Soya;

-- name and contact information of the buyer;

-- harvest year;

-- "Europe Soya" logo.
+- name and contact information of the buyer; - where applicable, codes of the lot certificates related to the quantity of Europe Soya soya to be sold; - type, trade name and quantity of the soya beans to be sold as Europe Soya or to be delivered to the buyer; - harvest year; - reference numbers of accompanying documents (e.g. contracts, delivery notes); and - where applicable, reference number of the product's due diligence statement in accordance with Regulation (EU) 2023/1115. - 4.2 The agricultural collector/primary collector shall accept as response from their certification body the lot certificate in the form of a signed PDF document.
+The lot certificate shall include the following information: - name, postal and e-mail address of the seller; - name, postal and e-mail address of the buyer; - code of the certification body; - code of the lot certificate; - quantity of the soya bean lot certified as Europe Soya; - harvest year; - reference number of accompanying documents (e.g. contracts, delivery notes); - where applicable, reference number of the product's due diligence statement in accordance with Regulation (EU) 2023/1115; - "Europe Soya" logo.

+Additionally, data on the geolocation of the plots of land on which the soya beans were produced can be provided on request.

-- 4.3 The maximum quantity of Europe Soya soya beans comprised by a lot is the quantity stipulated in the supply contract.
+4.3 The maximum quantity of Europe Soya soya beans comprised by a lot is the quantity stipulated in the supply contract.